ZDOTOOO/wind64_Bypass/README.md

-> # **Imabot's wind64 EAC Bypass for Rec Room**
+> # **wind64 EAC Bypass for Rec Room**
-Unpatched EAC Bypass made for Rec Room by Imabot#0001 & neptune#1995 (me), used JUN - AUG 2022.
-Im releasing this publically due to skids profitting off our work.
+EAC Bypass made for Rec Room by Imabot#0001 & neptune#1995 (me), used JUN - AUG 2022.
+Im releasing this publically due to reselling.
 Credit to wind used to temporarily disable DSE.
+This bypass works on most other EAC games without issues.

 ![](https://img.shields.io/github/downloads/neptuneq/wind64_Bypass/total)